3urobeat/steam-idler/README.md

 &nbsp;

 ## Accounts
-Open the `accounts.txt` file and put an account in each line in this format: `username:password:shared_secret`.
+Open the `accounts.txt` file and put an account in each line in this format:
+`username:password:shared_secret`

 `shared_secret` is optional.
 Only provide `username:password` if you don't want to use it.

+&nbsp;

+**Login using QR-Code**:
+You want to login an account by scanning a QR-Code using your Steam Mobile App?
+Easy!
+Instead of providing a password for that account in `accounts.txt`, set the password to "qrcode".
+On startup, the bot will display a QR-Code in the log which you can scan using your Steam Mobile App.

+Example:
+`myaccount1:qrcode`

+The username you provide for that account does not need to be correct, it just needs to stay the same.
+It is only used to store a token in the database to re-use the existing session when starting the bot the next time (so you don't need to scan the QR-Code on every startup).

 &nbsp;